A Christmas gift from AMA Supercross, Monster Jam - NBC Sports

-With Christmas buying shifting from brick-and-mortar retailers to online, this is an opportunity to put something in the stocking that will be enjoyed throughout the year by race fans.
+With holiday buying shifting from brick-and-mortar retailers to online, this is an opportunity to put something in the stocking that will be enjoyed throughout the year by race fans.

 COVID-19 played havoc with the last two seasons and last year many of the Supercross events were held in ‘pods’ with two or three races in one venue to limit travel.
 This year will have a much more traditional feel with the series returning to the race-starved cities they visited before the pandemic.